muratkeremozcan/cctdd/ch10-HeroDetail/HeroDetail.md

 }
 ```

 ESLint is warning us that `setHero` is not being used.
 Notice that `InputDetail`  has an `onChange` handler, used for writable fields, and that is where `setHero` fits.
 Let's write two more tests for handling name change and description change.
-Also, TS is giving us a warning in the handleSave and handleCancel tests that we are missing props.
-For all these handleSomething tests, we can just pass in a hero object with empty properties (Red 8).
+Also, TS is giving us a warning in the handleSave and handleCancel tests about missing props.
+For all these handleSomething tests, we can just use in a hero object with empty properties as the prop we are passing in to the component (Red 8).

 ```tsx
 // src/heroes/HeroDetail.cy.tsx